 Credit/Debit cards fraud – A solution? – How to protect yourself

 The 1st fraud attempt took place in Jan 2020.
 It was a result of me ignoring common sense pure and simple.
-When we were visiting New York, I visited a gas station in Staten Island which clearly looked dodgy but the car was low on fuel so I ignored common sense.
+When we were visiting New York, I visited a gas station in Staten Island which clearly looked dodgy but the car was low on fuel, i was tired from driving and wanted to get home fast so I ignored common sense.
 The gas machine was asking for CCV/PIN so I put the PIN a couple of times and when it didn’t work.
 I then decided to go visit another gas station thinking that one was not working properly.
 Later, thank God, I discovered I was putting the wrong PIN.
 This incident resulted in a thief who successfully copied my credit card info but had the wrong PIN/CCV.
-As a result, when the thief tried to pay with my card online, the payment was rejected due to wrong CCV.
+As a result, when the thief tried to pay with my card online in a US store, the payment was rejected due to wrong CCV.
 I got a SMS of the rejected payment due to wrong CCV and of course called my bank and changed the credit card.

-The 2nd fraud attempt took place in May 2023 when someone at 1 AM decided to use my credit card and buy something worth 47AED from a website in the US.
+The 2nd fraud attempt took place in May 2023 when someone at 1 AM decided to use my credit card and buy something worth 47AED from a website.
 The payment went through without OTP so that thief decided to add my credit card to his/her UAE Amazon account and use it to pay for something worth nearly a 1000 AED.
 I was saved by Amazon who rejected the payment.
-I woke up on a call from the bank’s credit card security team at 1 AM asking me if I make the transaction as Amazon flagged it fraudant.
+I woke up on a call from the bank’s credit card security team at 1 AM asking me if I make the transaction as Amazon flagged it fraudulent.
+As expected I called my bank and changed the credit card and I got the 47 AED back as well.

-The “thief” most likely got his/her hands on the credit card information from a security breach at one of online stores which saved my card information including the CCV without my consent or even alerting me that they are doing so.
+The “thief” here most likely got his/her hands on the credit card information from a security breach at an online stores which saved my card information including the CCV.

-So, the steps below does not offer 100% protection but they will make it harder and harder for you to suffer from a fraud transaction.
+So, the steps below does not offer 100% protection but they will make it harder and harder for you to become a fraud victim and minimize the loss if any.

 One last thing, protection and security walk hand by hand with inconvenience.
+The more secure something is, the more inconvenience will be faced when using it.
+It is all about trade offs.
 Both have a price which you should be aware of (as in loss of credit card benefits for example) and ready to pay.
+So here we go

 4. Stop using your debit card for any purchases especially online ones.
 Debit cards have direct access to your bank accounts.
 Using them is just a BAD idea waiting to happen.